UCSB-CASL/ECNet/README.md

-# ECNet
-### Error-correcting neural network for semi-Lagrangian advection in the level-set method
+# Error-correcting neural network for semi-Lagrangian advection in the level-set method

 ### Abstract